State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-Minneapolis does not staff full time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires progress inspections to ensure energy-code compliance during development, plan reviews, and performance testing.
 The city provides upfront support to building owners and/or developers through on demand support and in-house meetings.

 Policies Targeting Existing BuildingsList All